 Rehabilitation Care at The Maplewood – An Interdisciplinary Approach

-When the patient arrives at The Maplewood for rehabilitation there are multiple disciplines that meet with and assess the patient from the moment they arrive.
-Nursing, therapy, social work and dietary are the first to meet with the patient and, many times also, the family to gather additional important information such as specific medical information not yet received through the clinical referral, daily routine and personal preferences.
+When the patient arrives at The Maplewood for rehabilitation, multiple disciplines meet with and assess the patient from the moment they arrive.
+Nursing, therapy, social work and dietary are the first to meet with the patient and family members (if appropriate), to gather additional important information such as specific medical information not yet received through the clinical referral, daily routine and personal preferences.
 All of these clinical discipline assessments are important as the resident becomes adjusted to a new setting and the therapy process.
-Then during the stay the patient will also meet with the activity staff.
+Then, during their stay, the patient will also meet with the activity staff.
 The business office will also meet with the patient to discuss insurance coverage and answer any questions the patient or family may have regarding coverage.

-As the patient may have multiple clinical and support needs during their stay, various clinical departments will provide enhanced support and monitoring during the stay and while also preparing for discharge to the community.
-The Social Worker will include the certified home care agency from the very beginning of the rehabilitation stay, whereas in the past the initial contact may have been closer to the discharge date to return to the community.
+Since rehabilitation patients may have multiple clinical and support needs while at The Maplewood, various departments provide enhanced support and monitoring during the stay and also while preparing for discharge to the community.
+The Social Worker will include the certified home care agency in communications from the very beginning of the rehabilitation stay, whereas in the past the initial contact may have been closer to the discharge date to return to the community.
 The home care discharge coordinator will be invited to the care conference and the Social Worker will also network between the home care agency and the nursing and therapy departments at The Maplewood.
-The Social Worker also provides ongoing, support, reassurance and comfort to the patient and their families or caregivers as they may experience emotional challenges during the stay.
+In addition, the Social Worker provides ongoing, support, reassurance and comfort to the patient and their families or caregivers as they may experience emotional challenges during the stay.

 The nursing department will network with the patient’s primary care doctor if there are aspects of the care that need more specific background information such as immunizations, recent diagnosis and treatment.
 The nurses also stay current regarding the resident’s medical status regarding any other medical concerns or issues and therapy progress.
 They are continually communicating with the nurse practitioners and primary physician at The Maplewood regarding skilled nursing and medical needs.
-They also provide emotional support and caring to the resident as they provide nursing care and treatment.
+They also provide emotional support and caring to the resident in conjunction with nursing care and treatment.

-The therapy staff has a major role in the success of treatment for the rehabilitation patient.
-They assess the patient regarding their physical status and all their physical limitations, conditions and cognitive abilities.
-They develop a program of treatment that promotes progress and success as they encourage, motivate and coach the patient through the process.
-Traditional rehabilitation stays were approximately 7-10 days depending on the type of elective surgery.
-Currently the more complex rehabilitation stays require a longer and more comprehensive approach in order to reach the same level of success for the patient.
+The therapy staff has a major role in the success of treatment for rehabilitation patients.
+They assess each person regarding their physical status and all of their physical limitations, conditions and cognitive abilities.
+They develop a personalized program of treatment that promotes progress and success as they encourage, motivate and coach the patient through the process.
+Previously, traditional rehabilitation stays were approximately 7-10 days depending on the type of elective surgery.
+Currently, the more complex rehabilitation stays require a longer and more comprehensive approach in order to reach the same level of success for the patient.

 When the patient reaches the maintenance level of therapy then the patient is transitioned back home to the community with home care services.
 This transition involves multiple disciplines; nursing, therapy, dietary and social work as information, recommendations and medical community networking is done in preparation for the discharge.
 This promotes a smooth transition to the community for the patient whether it’s to the same environment or to a more supportive one.

-The commitment that The Maplewood has to its approach to complex rehabilitation admission is another reason why The Maplewood Nursing & Rehabilitation is the premiere skilled nursing long-term care and rehabilitation facility in the Rochester, New York area.
+The commitment that The Maplewood has to its approach to complex rehabilitation admission is another reason why The Maplewood is the premiere skilled nursing long-term care and rehabilitation facility in the Rochester, New York area.